okinskas/FlipTabs/README.md

-# FlipTabs
+# Tile Flipping Puzzle
-Invert every tab on the board and you win!
+Flip every tile on the board and you win!